Decks.com: How long have you been studying composite decking?

 Composite materials must also include tags or labels for identification.
 We require an evaluation report as evidence that the product meets the accepted criteria.
 We are concerned with quality control manufacturing.
 We need to be able to demonstrate that the material can consistently perform up to code standards.

-Decks.com: Are their really decking materials being produced that don’t meet IRC code requirements?
+Decks.com: Are there really decking materials being produced that don’t meet IRC code requirements?

 Decks.com: How can deck builders make sure that the materials they use are properly designed to meet code?